 - Customer sign-off per stage: acceptance at unpacking and again at completion of installation

 The dispute rate for high-value furniture deliveries is significantly higher than for standard parcels.
-The investment in multi-stage ePOD documentation pays back in reduced claims processing time and stronger evidence in disputed cases.
+The investment in multi-stage electronic proof of delivery documentation pays back in reduced claims processing time and stronger evidence in disputed cases.

 10. Healthcare and Medical Devices — Device serial numbers, clinical sign-off, regulatory traceability